1. What is Montana Foreign LLC Registration?

 Step 1: Confirm your LLC is active and in good standing

-Before filing for Montana foreign LLC registration, your LLC must be active and in good standing in its formation jurisdiction.
+Before filing for Montana Foreign LLC registration, your LLC must be active and in good standing in its your home state.
 Montana will not approve registration for an LLC that is administratively dissolved or not compliant in its home state.

 Step 2: Obtain a Certificate of Good Standing from your home state

-Montana requires a valid Certificate of Good Standing (also known as a Certificate of Existence or Certificate of Status) issued by the LLC’s formation jurisdiction.
+Montana requires a valid Certificate of Good Standing (also known as a Certificate of Existence or Certificate of Status) issued by the LLC's your home state.
 The certificate must generally be dated within 60 days of filing the Montana application.

 Step 3: Appoint a Montana Registered Agent